 *It's important to note that the above statistics mostly factor gender alone into the equation; depending on a woman's other identities (regarding race, sexuality, socioeconomic background, culture, religion, etc.) these statistics become even grimmer.

 The moral of the story?
-Better representation = better art.
+Intentional and appropriate representation = better art.

 We believe the definition of "woman" is complex and varied and cannot be limited to the conventional, historical standards/expectations women have been held to.
 We prioritize voices from different backgrounds, sharing a variety of cultures, races, sexual orientations, etc.